HandBrake/HandBrake-docs/source/docs/en/latest/contributing/contribute.markdown

 ## Conduct

 First and foremost, familiarize yourself with the project's [Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md).
 The HandBrake Team expects all contributors to conduct themselves accordingly.

 ## Communication

-Please ask the HandBrake Team via one of the [Community Support](../help/community-support.html) channels before adding major features or making other broad changes.
+Please ask the HandBrake Team via one of the [Community Support](../help/community-support.html) channels before making changes as this will increase the likely hood of a change being accepted.

 *Failure to communicate what you are working on may lead to duplicated efforts or rejection of your contributions.*

 ## Ways to contribute